ScottN13/ScottN13.github.io/README.md

-# Portofolio
-my very own portofolio website!
+my very own website

 # Other Credits
-Music player made by CodeSpeedy (https://www.codespeedy.com/)
+Music player made by [webamp.org](https://webamp.org/) Every song in assets/audio goes to their respective authors.